A Survey of Popular and Academic Literature for Stories on Origin and Development

 Nishan.
 Although the "Nishan" (banner, flag, seal, stamp) and the "Khanda" took birth and evolved somewhat in parallel, the Nishan appears to be the older twin.
 However, since the Khanda is a part of the Nishan, the section on Khanda should be read first and then the Nishan.
 Sort of like the need to describe what a transistor is first before you describe how an electronic circuit works.
 The Nishan (often with the suffix "sahib", as an expression of respect) is the Sikh flag.
 In its current form, the flag most commonly comprises a kesri (saffron) isosceles triangle with a Khanda at the center.

 Among the many debates is the color of the flag.
 Before we start, here's a primer on the colors that feature in the debate.
 "Dhaval" is white, or perhaps dazzling white.
 "Kesri" or "Suhi" (or dyed with safflower) is saffron.
-"Basanti" is mustard yellow.
+"Basanti" (or xanthic) is mustard yellow.
 "Bhagwa" or "Geruwa" is brick-red, the color of diluted blood, or ochre yellow.
-"Neela" is blue (this is a dark blue and on occasion, it has been argued that it is or can be black, especially when it serves as the color of the Khanda and not the background).
+"Neela" is blue (this is a dark blue and, on occasion, it has been argued that it is or can be black, especially when it serves as the color of the Khanda and not the background).
 The pictures above attempt to add more clarity.